vetela/coffee-machine-for-students/readme.md

 ## Task

-A specification of the task can be found in `CoffeeMaker.pdf` file ind the main directory of the project.
+A specification of the task can be found in `com.epam.workshops.CoffeeMaker.pdf` file ind the main directory of the project.
 Follow it and code your solution.

 ## Fork a repo